AreroLR/SlotsPlus/README.md

 # (Eg. When 1 player joins, Minecraft will display it as 1/2 players.
 When another player joins, It will display it as 2/3 and so and so on.)
 unlimitedSlots: true

-# Allows you to fake your player slots.
-fakePlayers: false

-# Amount of fake players.
+# Amount of fake slots.
 fakeSlots: 10
 ...
 ```